SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         Give the repository a name, make sure to set the format to `Docker` and specify the region.
 At the bottom of the page you can optionally add a cleanup policy.
 We recommend that you add one to keep costs down.
-Give the policy a name and choose the `Keep most recent versions` option and set the keep count to `5`.
+Give the policy a name choose the `Keep most recent versions` option and set the keep count to `5`.
 Click `Create` and you should now see the repository in the list of repositories.

     === "Command line"